Dasharo/docs/docs/kb/fwupd.md

 ### Checking the current firmware version

 === "Ubuntu, Fedora"
-    To check the currently used firmware version, run the following commands
+    To check the currently used firmware version, run the following command

     ```bash
-    $ sudo fwupdmgr get-devices
+    $ fwupdmgr get-devices
     ```

     Look for `System Firmware` or `UEFI Device Firmware` in the output.